Arizona Territorial Legislature

-The Arizona Territorial Legislature served as the legislative body of the Arizona Territory.
+The Legislative Assembly of the Territory of Arizona served as the legislative body of the Arizona Territory.
 It was a bicameral legislature consisting of a lower house, the House of Representatives, and an upper house, the council.
 Created by the Arizona Organic Act, the legislature initially consisted of nine members in the council and eighteen members in the House, meeting once a year until 1869, when the U.S. Congress changed the meeting sessions to biannually.
 In 1881, the legislature expanded to twelve Council members and twenty-four Representatives.

 The Arizona Territorial Legislature was replaced by the Arizona State Legislature after Arizona achieved statehood.